quasicomputational/search-suggestion-extensions/README.md

 [Signed XPIs are available in `signed/`.](signed/)

-Should work on Firefox 64+.
+Works on Firefox 64, and should work on any later version.

 The dummy provider is necessary because of https://bugzilla.mozilla.org/show_bug.cgi?id=1513459, unless you like having your keystrokes in the address bar sent over the network in real-time.